With Bass Strait and Burnie's foreshore as a backdrop this award-winning contemporary building is a “must see” when visiting Burnie.

 The story of Burnie’s industrial heritage and deep connection with paper is told at Makers’ Workshop through Australia’s largest handmade paper mill; Creative Paper.
 Visitors are invited to learn about the history of papermaking, watch paper being made, then try it for themselves in a special interactive tour.
 Paper-making tours depart every 45 minutes.
 30 min duration.

-The Cheese Shop offers the finest Tasmanian dairy products for tasting and purchase.
-Manufactured by Lion, at The Heritage in Burnie, this is the largest specialty cheese manufacturing site in the Southern Hemisphere.
+The Cheese Shop offers the finest Tasmanian dairy products for purchase.
+Manufactured by Supato, at The Heritage in Burnie, this is the largest specialty cheese manufacturing site in the Southern Hemisphere.

 Featuring key objects from Burnie’s Regional Museum, historical and interpretive displays present the stories of local industries, people, and families who made things happen in Burnie.

-The Makers’ Space gallery is one of the most sought after exhibition spaces in Tasmania.
+The Makers’ Space gallery is a sought after exhibition space in Tasmania.
 Presenting an annual program of quality exhibitions with a distinctly Tasmanian flavour, Makers’ Space invites you to experience the work of Tasmania’s visual artists, curators, designers and makers.

 The Visitor Information counter is an accredited member of the Tasmanian Visitor Information Network.
 Friendly, passionate staff and volunteers will provide advice, maps and ideas, book an adventure or accommodation needs.